How to become a commissioning editor

 If you want to work for a specialist publication like a technical, medical or scientific journal, you may need a degree in that subject instead.

 You could do a postgraduate qualification in publishing or digital publishing but it's not essential.

 You'll usually need:

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English

 - 2 to 3 A levels, or equivalent, for a degree

-- submit articles and reviews to local papers or websites
+- send articles to local newspapers or websites

-This is also a good way to develop contacts, as many jobs are not advertised.
+This is also a good way to get to know people who work in the industry.
+This will help as many jobs are not advertised.

 Professional and industry bodies